Common Parasitic Infections

 Ascariasis

-Ascaris infection due to A. lumbricoides occurs worldwide; approximately 800 million people are infected.
+Ascaris infection due to A. lumbricoides occurs worldwide; an estimated 772–892 million people globally are infected.

 Parasitic hookworm Ancylosoma duodenale in human duodenum